odoo/owl/doc/reference/store.md

 Owl's solution to this issue is a centralized store.
 It is a class that owns some (or all) state, and lets the developer update it in a structured way, with `actions`.
-Owl components can then connect to the store, and will be updated if necessary.
+Owl components can then connect to the store to read their relevant state, and they will be rerendered if the state is updated.

 Note: Owl store is inspired by React Redux and VueX.